 Some people who have a drug or alcohol addiction may also suffer from mood disorders.
 Mood disorders can be a major hindrance to treatment efforts designed to help people overcome addiction.
 Major depressive disorder and generalized anxiety disorder are two types of mood disorders that can negatively impact addiction recovery efforts.

 When a person is in these emotional states, they often self-medicate using drugs or alcohol.
 Ironically, abusing these substances only makes the mood disorder worse.
 But, Free by the Sea strives to help individuals to identify and deal with the mood disorders that co-occur with substance abuse.
 Located in the State of Washington, our treatment center is dedicated to helping those suffering from addiction as they pursue sobriety and freedom.

 Dual Diagnosis: Addiction and Mental Health Disorders

 Substance abuse problems and psychological disorders are connected.
 The interrelatedness of the two problems is often referred to as a dual diagnosis.
 As there is no shortage of substances that a person can abuse, there are also numerous psychological and emotional disorders.
 In many situations, both play a significant role in getting a dual diagnosis.

-Some people walk around in a constant state of panic.
+Some people constantly live in a constant state of panic.
 People with anxiety disorder often appear to be restless and have difficulty sleeping.
 When they do get to sleep, they experience nightmares.
 People with anxiety disorders often have headaches and an upset stomach.